Jsopaseuth/AirCanvas/README.md

 **Config File Detail pdf:** Provides detailed descriptions of what each variable, included in the config file, will affect.

-**V1.1:** Updated the logic for the color_regions class to align with the UI when frame resolution is changed
+**TicTacToe:** This update adds a TicTacToe game to the main AirCanvas program, allowing the game to start with a gesture (gesture control in documentation).
+Once started the game is only functional with hand gesture controls.
+This implementation also has a built in AI to play against a minimax algorithm, along with a 2 player mode.